se-schmitt/EntropyScaling.jl/docs/src/models/ES_models.md

 All models are similarly structured with the following fields:

-- `components::Vector{String}`: names of the chemical components of the system
+- `components`: names of the chemical components of the system
 - `params::Vector{ModelParams}`: vector of model-specific paramater objects
 - `eos`: EOS model